alainglez/caldo-blog/content/post/first-post.md

 In spanish, caldo means sauce.
 CALDO is also an abbreviation for Cloud, Agile, Lean and DevOps.

 To me: caldo is the sauce for today's enterprise IS management.

-This is a professional blog to share my perspective and experience in management of enterprise applications development teams.
+This is a professional blog to share my perspective and experience in management of enterprise application development teams.

 I actually do this for a living at carnival.com.

 Hope you enjoy the reading and find it helpful.

+{{ partial "disqus.html" . }}